LinusMelb/articles/Javascript/promises.md

-### Await, sync, callback and promises in JavaScript
+### Callback, promise and keywords: Await, sync in JavaScript
 #### Linus, 2018/10/07 3pm
-#### Javascript promise is an important feature.
-It helps handle asynchronous request.
-Therefore, I would like to write down the way I understand promises.
+#### This article will help you understand
+1. what callback function is and how to use it
+2. what promise is and how to write promise to handle asynchronous request.
+3. await and sync keywords

 ---